Studies of ultrafast dynamics in substrate-free nanoparticles at ELI using Timepix3 optical camera: Results

 \FloatBarrier

 After the data set is corrected for the time-stamp shifts, a wide range of further analysis becomes available, such as selection of specific ion species, investigating clusters of different sizes, structures, and distributions, and exploring potential correlations.
-Figure \ref{fig:possibilites} illustrates a few examples of such analysis where we used hits only from the Kr$^+$ mass peak.
-It shows correlation for the number of hit pixels with number of reconstructed clusters, which can be interpreted as number of ions, and also a correlation with total ToT in the event.
-The distributions reveal presence of events with high occupancy of krypton ions, which can be easily identified.
+Figure \ref{fig:possibilites} illustrates two examples of such analysis where we used hits only from the Kr$^+$ mass peak with the corresponding mass range defined as in Figure~\ref{fig:ions}.
+The left graph shows the total event ToT (so the total light intensity produced in the ion detector) as a function of the total number of pixels hit in the event.
+The right graph shows the number of reconstructed clusters (which can be interpreted as the total number of ions in the event) as a function of the total number of pixels hit in the event.
+The distributions reveal strong correlations between the observables and also the presence of events with high occupancy of krypton ions, which can be easily identified and separated from events with a small number of hit pixels.
 Further analysis of their properties is in progress.